crmcarecloud/api-php-client/docs/Api/CustomersApi.md

 Update a property of a customer

-Update a specific customer property record on a customer account
+Update a specific customer property record on a customer account.

 ### Example
 ```php